DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Friday

 - Mix listening sessions
-  - We'll listen to a few different student's in process mixes and talk about what's working and what's not.
+  - We'll listen to a few different students in process mixes and talk about what's working and what's not.
 - Recording day
   - Calvin plays some violin for the class song
   - extra percussion?